cyberkitsune/PSO2Proxy/README.md

 To convert SEGAKey.blob to SEGAKey.pem, use this OpenSSL command:

 `openssl rsa -pubin -inform MS\ PUBLICKEYBLOB -in SEGAKey.blob -outform PEM -out SEGAKey.pem`

+#### Change system locale
+You'll need to set your system's locale to UFT8 instead of ASCII, so it can properly parse JP characters.

+On Debian systems, you can use this command:

+dpkg-reconfigure locales

+Make sure to uncheck everything but "en_US.UTF-8".

 ### Plugins
 PSO2Proxy has several plugins that come bundled in to make the experience better.
 Most of them are disabed by default, with the exception of `LoginMessage` and `GlobalChat`.
 To disable a plugin that is not in the disabled folder, simply delete it.